David Wills (voice actor)

 David Wills (born September 28, 1970) is an American voice actor, who works with 4Kids Entertainment and NYAV Post.
 He was formerly a disc jockey under the name Ghosty for Sirius Satellite Radio and was the host of channel 118: Radio Classics under the name Dave Wills.
-Currently as Ghosty he hosts "That Modern Rock Show" on Saturday nights from 9pm est to 1am est on WFDU 89.1 or streamed through www.wfdu.fm.
+Currently, he hosts That Modern Rock Show as Ghosty on Saturday nights from 9:00 PM to 1:00 AM EST on WFDU and its website.